 Determining your approval odds for a Southwest Airlines credit card can feel like a guessing game.
 After all, several factors other than your credit score influence the approval decision.

-However, your current credit score gives you a good idea if you should apply or wait.
-If your score is within the normal approval range, you might apply when there’s a limited-time Southwest credit card bonus offer.
+However, your current credit score gives you a good idea if you should try or wait.
+If your score is within the normal approval range, you might try when there’s a limited-time Southwest credit card bonus offer.

 Credit Score Needed for Southwest Credit Card